Personalized Search Overview

 Callout of the SAVE & PUBLISH button on the Default Rules page of Monetate's Personalized Category Pages feature

-Analytics are available so that you can see how the default rules as well as scheduled campaigns impact category views, product views, and sales from sessions that originated from category pages.
+Analytics are available so that you can see how the default rules impact category views, product views, and sales from sessions that originated from category pages.

 Preparing a Product Catalog for Personalized Search